lastmile-ai/mcp-eval/examples/mcp_server_fetch/README.md

 - [Configuration Reference](../../docs/configuration.mdx) - Full configuration options
 - [Main README](../../README.md) - Project overview

-This test suite serves as both a comprehensive evaluation of the MCP fetch server and a demonstration of mcpevals capabilities across all testing paradigms.
+This test suite serves as both a comprehensive evaluation of the MCP fetch server and a demonstration of mcp-eval capabilities across all testing paradigms.